latchbio/latch/docs/source/snakemake/tutorial.md

 cd snakemake-tutorial
 ```

-The workflow generated contains what is typically seen in a Snakemake workflow, such as python scripts and a Snakefile.
+The workflow generated contains what is typically seen in a Snakemake workflow, such as Python scripts and a Snakefile.

 ```
 snakemake-tutorial